NEET/JEE Coaching Scholarship

 Total possible outcomes = {1,2,3,4,5,6,7,8}

-Number of possible outcomes = 8
+Therefore, the number of possible outcomes = 8

 Let E be the event of pointing at a number less than 9

-Number of favorable outcomes = 8
+Thus, the number of favourable outcomes = 8

 Q13 (i) A die is thrown once.
 Find the probability of getting a prime number